ongdisheng/Multimodal-Sentiment-Analysis/README.md

 2. Ensure directory structure follows the [specified](#directory-structure) format

-3. Navigate to the directory containing your dataset of interest
+3. Navigate to the directory containing your dataset of interest (CMU-MOSEI / CMU-MOSI / SIMS)
 ```
 cd CMU-MOSEI
 ```